-To compete with the Oculus Quest, HTC has launched their version of a stand-alone headset, the Vive Focus Plus.
+To compete with the Oculus Quest and now the Oculus Quest 2, HTC has launched their version of a stand-alone headset, the Vive Focus Plus.
 This self-contained headset uses fully tracked motion controllers, similar to its predecessor.
 The Vive Focus launched with similar specs but with more limited tracking options.

 Although the Focus Plus is mainly aimed at business customers, we feel it won’t be long before its software is modified and the headset is introduced into the gaming market and into HTC’s VivePort…fingers crossed!

-Technically the Vive Cosmos is an upgrade in just about every way, apart from the hefty price tag of £700-800, making it over £300 more expensive than the Oculus Quest and Rift S. It appears that HTC is banking entirely on the specs to justify the cost; a high resolution LCD display, inside-out tracking, flip-up headset mount and high-tech motion controllers.
+Technically the HTC Vive Cosmos is an upgrade in just about every way, apart from the hefty price tag of £700-800, making it over £300 more expensive than the Oculus Quest 2 and Rift S and slightly more expensive the superior HP Reverb G2.
+It appears that HTC is banking entirely on the specs to justify the cost; a high resolution LCD display, inside-out tracking, flip-up headset mount and high-tech motion controllers.
 But will it cut the mustard?
 Read on to find out.

 Looks wise, HTC has retained the metallic blue chassis, similar to that of the Vive Pro.
 It’s a nice touch and emblematic of Vive’s high-end headsets.
 Apart from that, the Cosmos is pretty much like all other VR headsets.
 It has a “halo” type headstrap, similar to the Rifts S. The perforated faceplate is removable for future upgradeability with a modular faceplate system.
 This would allow you to change the device’s capabilities, such as attaching a compatible SteamVR Tracking faceplate (more on this later).